MatrixReverser/VinylStudio/README.md

   * [Retrieving Cover Images by Discogs](#retrieving-cover-images-by-discogs)

 ## Installation
-Open the [VisualStudio project page](https://github.com/MatrixReverser/VinylStudio) in your web browser.
+Open the [VinylStudio project page](https://github.com/MatrixReverser/VinylStudio) in your web browser.

 On the right side you see a section called [releases](https://github.com/MatrixReverser/VinylStudio/releases).